Gil Gutknecht: U.S. House of Representatives

 Gutknecht was elected to the U.S. House in 1994, running for a seat left open when six-term Representative Tim Penny (DFL) retired.
 He served six terms, in the 104th, 105th, 106th, 107th, 108th, and 109th congresses, but in the November 2006 election lost his attempt to continue for a seventh.

 During his tenure in Congress, Gutknecht served as chair of the House Agriculture Subcommittee on Operations Oversight, Nutrition and Forestry, vice chair of the Science Committee, and as a member of the Government Reform Committee.

 In April 1995, The journal Science quoted Gutknecht's legislative aide Brian Harte as saying the federal effort to study AIDS based on the HIV/AIDS link "will be seen as the greatest scandal in American history and will make Watergate look like a no-fault divorce."

 In August 2002, Gutknecht voiced his support for expansion plans by the Dakota, Minnesota and Eastern Railroad, despite opposition from many constituents in Mankato and Rochester who were concerned about noise and traffic problems.

 He was the only Minnesota Republican to vote against the Central American Free Trade Agreement.
 He cited the sugar beet growers in his district as one reason to oppose the trade bill, which ultimately passed by a vote of 217–215.

 He also sponsored legislation that would have legalized drug imports from other countries, despite opposition from the Food and Drug Administration.
 It passed the House but the provision fell from the final version, largely based on White House opposition and an administration report critical of imports.

 In January 2006, Gutknecht also opposed his party's leadership when he called for new elections for all leadership posts except the speaker.
 He said Republicans needed to win back the trust of the American people in the wake of the Jack Abramoff scandal.

 In mid-2006, after returning from Iraq, Gutknecht said that the U.S. should partially withdraw troops from that country, again deviating from the Republican administration's stance.

 Gutknecht was considered to be the third most conservative member of the Minnesota delegation in the 109th Congress, scoring 92% conservative by a conservative group and 7% progressive by a liberal group.
-Minnesota Congressional Districts shows the scores for the entire delegation.